ShamanAndrey/sim7600-tutorial/README.md

 > 💡 **Beginner-friendly!** No prior experience needed.
 Just follow the steps below.

 > 🪟 **Windows only** - This guide is for Windows 10/11.
 Linux users can adapt with minor changes.

+personal note this project was mostly created using AI and I'm using SIM7600g-H 4G HAT (b) for the development of this repository.
+If you find any issues with your setup please raise and issue.

 ## 🛠️ What You'll Need